Viewing applications and selecting scouts

 - Possible Fit: A backup option for your mission

-To rate individual scouts, select “Unlabeled” in the lefthand sidebar:
+To label individual scouts, select “Unlabeled” in the righthand sidebar when viewing an entry:

-You can also rate groups of scouts at one time, by selecting the checkbox in the upper lefthand corner of an application.
+You can also label groups of scouts at one time, by selecting the checkbox in the upper lefthand corner of an application.

-Keep in mind — scouts cannot see your ratings!
+Keep in mind — scouts cannot see your labels!
 This is a feature designed for your personal organization of potential participants.